aelij/spanify/docs/strings.md

 ### UTF-8 encoding with `ArrayPool`

 UTF-8 encoding can produce a lower byte count for many strings, which would make the hash function faster.
-We'll use `MemoryRental` again to `stackalloc` or rent an array.
+We'll use `SpanOwner` again to `stackalloc` or rent an array.

 ```cs
 const int StackallocThreshold = 256;